-But what if you could package your advice, which you’re likely often repeating for each client anyway, into online videos or courses and share them with a broader audience?
-That’s what membership sites enable.
-These types of sites are ideal for one-to-one service businesses: You’ve already got the expertise and knowledge and have already proven there’s a demand for it.
+But what if you could package your advice — which you’re likely often repeating for each client anyway — into online videos or courses and share them with a broader audience?
+That’s the power of membership sites.
+These types of sites are ideal for one-to-one service businesses: You’ve already got the expertise and knowledge and have proven there’s a demand for it.
 Now it’s just a matter of scaling.

-You may be thinking that going online will diminish your best quality, which is your ability to personally help and connect with each client.
+You may be thinking that going online will diminish your best quality: your ability to personally help and connect with each client.
 And the idea of building a membership site sounds daunting, not to mention the time and effort involved in maintaining it.

-Those fears are enough to keep many entrepreneurs from taking the leap and starting their first membership site.
-In fact, overcoming this fear is one of the most frequently mentioned topics in membership site “how to” articles, such as this one by Copyblogger.
+These concerns are enough to keep many entrepreneurs from taking the leap and launching their first membership site.
+In fact, these concerns are the most frequently mentioned topics in membership site “how to” articles, such as this one by Memberful.

 With modern platforms and plugins built specifically to support business owners in launching membership sites, setting up and running your site doesn’t need to be so technologically overwhelming.
-Thanks to that same technology, you can deliver your services via your membership site in a way that still feels like a one-on-one interaction.
+Thanks to that same technology, you can serve more clients and deliver your products via your membership site in a way that still feels like a one-on-one interaction.

 In fact, according to the Scale With a Membership Site guide, “With membership sites, your members still feel like they are getting one-to-one treatment and are part of a special, supportive community.”

-There are several types of membership sites and ways you can deliver your content so that you can best communicate your information while keeping a personal connection.
+There are several types of membership sites and techniques for delivering content so that you can best communicate your information while maintaining a personal connection.

-For example, some sites involve community forums where your clients can ask each other questions, discuss important topics, or even provide each other with support.
+For example, some sites involve community forums where your clients can ask each other questions and discuss important topics.
 Some sites are focused around training and education, where members progress through courses.
 Others serve as repositories of information that members can view and consume on their own time.

 You can tailor your content to reach different audiences or serve different pain points.
-You can also use a variety of mediums, such as video, podcasts or interactive webinars, that allow you to show your personality and connect with clients on a human level even without being in the same room as them.
+You can also use a variety of mediums — such as videos, podcasts or interactive webinars — that allow you to show your personality and connect with clients on a human level even without being in the same room.

-Membership sites are not meant to take away your connection with clients; they’re meant to enable connections with even more clients.
+Membership sites are not meant to detract from your connection with clients but rather enable connections with even more clients.
 Once you set up your site, it’s important to continue to update content and engage with members to keep them active.
 Contrary to popular belief, membership sites aren’t exactly “set it and forget it.”
-You’ll earn recurring, mostly passive revenue but you’ll also continue serving clients in individual ways.
+You’ll earn recurring, mostly passive revenue, but you’ll also need to continue serving clients in individual ways.

 Trading your time for money working one-on-one with clients often leads to burnout and challenges reaching a sustainable income.
 Membership sites have proven to be an effective way to eliminate those issues for personal service providers.